-If you are unfamiliar with Press Your Luck it is a very simple trivia contest followed by a combination video game/ slot machine with not just prizes but little cartoon whammies that if you landed on them would cost you all your winnings.
+If you are unfamiliar with Press Your Luck, it is a very simple trivia contest followed by a combination video game/ slot machine with not just prizes but little cartoon whammies that if you landed on them would cost you all your winnings.
 The chance of landing on a whammy was one in six.
 It was a good game that was entertaining even without the most dynamic contestants or host.
-What Larson figured out is that there were spaces which never got a whammy and by learning the seemingly random patterns he could hit the button just so where he always landed on those spaces.
-In other words, he figured how to break the house.
+What Larson figured out is that there were spaces which never got a whammy and by learning the random patterns he could hit the button just so where he always landed on those spaces.
+He figured how to break the house.

 I got the sense that director James P. Taylor Jr. was not looking forward to doing a documentary on a game show contestant cause he paints Michael Larson like he was the prime suspect on Unsolved Mysteries.
 Not for the game show stuff.
 Everyone agrees that was slick but otherwise on the up and up.
-His life is examined as if we will find out about the dead hookers in his basement after the next commercial break.
-Unfortunately for the director Michael made poor choices but was otherwise an unremarkable person.
+They examine his life as if we will find out about the dead hookers in his basement after the next commercial break.
+Unfortunately for the director, Michael made poor choices but was otherwise an unremarkable person.

 Do I feel bad for director James P. Taylor Jr.?
-A little bit.
+A little.
 Your next job is directing a feature-length film for the Game Show Network is not the news anyone wants to receive sober.
-When he found out his contestant was a former unemployed Ice Cream Truck driver who disappeared soon after his money was stolen he has to have had high hopes for a juicy Errol Morris expose.
+When he found out his contestant was a former unemployed Ice Cream Truck driver who disappeared soon after they stole his money he has to have had high hopes for a juicy Errol Morris expose.
 Unfortunately for both himself and the audience, it was not to be.

 Any other takeaways?
-Host Peter Tomarken’s outfit from the early eighties was actually pretty sharp with nice pastels and a tie sweater vest combo.
+Host Peter Tomarken’s outfits from the early eighties were pretty sharp with nice pastels and a tie sweater vest combo.